 Freeze in an airtight container or freezer bag for up to 3 months.
 Defrost in the fridge.

-Pan: gently, on low heat, and flipping often.
+Reheat in the pan on low heat, flipping often.

 How to serve?